CuriousYoda/tiktok-downloader/README.md

 ## Required Properties/Dependencies
 - You need to have chrome browser installed.
+- You need to download the correct [chromedriver](https://chromedriver.chromium.org/downloads) version and add that into the tiktok-downloader folder.
 - Set up the folder path to download tiktoks in the properties file

 ## Usage